Definitely-not-AWS-Workshops/workshop-2-blog/content/14-Experiments-With-GitHub-Actions-Concurrency-Group/5-Experiment-7/_index.md

 pre : " <b> 14.5 </b> "
 ---

+There are times when you may need to cancel any currently running workflow within the same *concurrency group*.
+To do this, simply set **cancel-in-progress: true**.

 **1.** Make sure you are still in the right project folder.

 ```git